Sophus-PHLin/Sophus-PHlin.github.io/_posts/2025-05-08-GroupTheoryII2025.md

 - 万哲先 (Zhexian Wan), 李代数 (Lie algebra).
 - Iachello, Lie Algebras and Applications.
 - Iachello and Arima, The Interacting Boson Model.
-- Iachello and Levine, Algebraic theory of molecules.

 ## Course content